JJohnyy/rent-calculator/readme.md

 ![w3cmarkup](assets/wireframes/w3cvalidatorcss.png).

-With one of the goals being simple and easy to use,

 After implementing my inital idea of calculating price by square meter I realized I have to adjust prices per square meter to make sure calculator does more realistic pricing.
 Overall Iam realizing this approach has quite a number of flaws and will have to be rethinked to for realisitc use in a real world.
+Even tho I implemented another features to create a better calculator, there is still some work to do.

+### Deployment

+This project was deployed via GitHub by executing the following steps.
+After writing the code, committing and pushing it to GitHub:

+1. Navigate to the repository on github and click **Settings**.
+1. From there, go to the **Source section** within the Github Pages section.
+1. Select **main branch** on the dropdown menu, and click save.
+1. Now the website is live on **https://jjohnyy.github.io/rent-calculator/**
+1. Any time commits and pushes are sent to Github, the Github Pages site should update shortly after.